Lives of all saints commemorated on May 3

 In the village of Haϊdeménē, Trίkkē there is a church dedicated to Saint Ekouménios opposite Refuge hill, where according to Tradition Saint Ekouménios withdrew for solitude.

-The Holy Great Martyr Xenίa was born in Kalamata in 291 to devout and God-loving parents, Nicholas and Despina, who were from the eastern part of Italy.
-Because of the persecution of Christians at that time, they fled to Kalamata in the Peloponnesos, where they had a farm outside the city, because her father was a farmer.
+Saint Xenia (Xenίa) was born at Kalamata (Kalamáta) in the Peloponnesos (Pelopónnēsos) in the year 291.
+Her parents were named Nicholas and Despina (Déspina), who were devout Christians from the eastern part of Italy.
+However, due to the continuous and harsh persecution against Christians during those years, they fled to Kalamata and settled on a farm outside the city, because her father was a farmer.

 At first Father George did not mention this to anyone, thinking that perhaps people would mock him.
 Then he decided to inform the Archbishop.
 Researchers tried to find references to Saint Xenίa of Kalamata, but they were not successful.
 Finally, they found her name in a list of Saints, where she is described as a young woman with blonde hair and blue eyes.